magento/devdocs/guides/v2.3/graphql/reference/quote.md

 #### CartAddressRegion object {#CartAddressRegion}

-The `CartAddressRegion` object can contain the following attributes:
+The `CartAddressRegion` object can contain the following attributes.

 Attribute |  Data Type | Description
 --- | --- | ---